Messi H.J. Lee

 I’m a fifth year PhD Candidate in the Division of Computational and Data Sciences at Washington University in St. Louis (WashU).
 I am part of the Psychological & Brain Sciences Track, doing research at the Diversity Science Lab.
 My advisors are Calvin K. Lai in the Department of Psychology at Rutgers University and Jacob M. Montgomery in the Political Sciences Department at WashU.

-After completing my PhD in May of 2025, I intend to fulfill my military service obligation in South Korea as a Technical Research Personnel (전문연구요원), preferably continuing research in the areas of AI Bias, Computational Social Science, and Natural Language Processing.
+After completing my PhD in May of 2025, I intend to fulfill my military service obligation in South Korea as a Technical Research Personnel (전문연구요원), preferably continuing research in the areas of AI Bias and Computational Social Science.
 If there are any relevant opportunities I should know about, please feel free to send me an email at: hojunlee[at]wustl[dot]edu.

 news